 - Monthly foster/resource parent support meetings for foster/resource parents and their foster children

 - Ongoing, free training and skills development

 *Professional parents receive two weeks paid vacation following each six-month placement, or an accrued amount if the placement goals are met and completed in less than six months.

 - Step 1: Attend An Orientation: Seneca foster/resource parent orientations are held regularly in Sonoma, Marin, Alameda, Santa Clara and San Francisco counties.
 You can also schedule a personal orientation that matches your schedule.
 Check Attend An Orientation for a list of options, or use our Foster Care Inquiry Form to request information.
-(Note: Please be sure to RSVP for orientations by calling 510-495-9289 or by sending an email to email@example.com.)
+(Note: Please be sure to RSVP for orientations by calling 1-877-380-5300 or by sending an email to email@example.com.)

-- Step 2: Schedule A Preliminary Walkthrough: Seneca staff will come to your home to be sure it has the capability of meeting Seneca and state requirements for a certified foster home.
+- Step 2: Schedule A Preliminary Home Environment Safety Check: Seneca staff will come to your home to be sure it has the capability of meeting Seneca and state requirements for a approved resource home.
 This takes approximately 1 hour.